dododogame/dododo-wiki/Game-mechanics.md

 then the measure is judged as bad.
 If any of the notes in a measure is missed, then the measure is judged as miss.
 Excess hits do not affect the judge of measures.
-All measures with no hittable notes are finally perfect.
+All measures with no hittable notes are not counted and have no judge.

 The numbers of measures judged to be in these four categories are respectively shown in parentheses in the summary of your gameplay